fluidself/fluidself.org/_books/spirituality/a-path-with-heart.md

 Rumi reminds us not to sit with sorrow alone.

-<blockquote>When you go to a garden, do you look at thorns or flowers?
+> When you go to a garden, do you look at thorns or flowers?
-Spend more time with roses and jasmine.</blockquote>
+> Spend more time with roses and jasmine.